robsimmons/dusa/README.md

     (a' + b  + c') * (a' + b' + c )

 We can ask Dusa to solve this problem by negating each the OR-ed together clauses and making each one a `#forbid` constraint.
-(Needing one of the literals in the clause to hold is the same as needing all of their negations to hold.)
+(Needing one of the literals in a clause to hold is the same as needing all of the negations to hold.)

     a is { true, false }.
     b is { true, false }.